flenniken/statictea/docs/messages.md

     "The index value is not a string.",
-    "A two parameter IF function cannot be used as an argument.", "Invalid anchor type, expected html or github.", "You can only assign a user function variable to the u dictionary."]
+    "A two parameter IF function cannot be used as an argument.", "Invalid anchor type, expected html or github.", "You can only assign a user function variable to the u dictionary.",
+    """Invalid html place, expected "body", or "attribute"."""]
 ```

 # WarningData